Osman Çakmak

 Osman Çakmak (born 1977) is a Turkish football player and coach who is the manager of the Turkey national amputee football team.
 He played as midfielder and served as the captain of the national amputee team.
-Before his leg was amputated below the knee, he played professional football.
+He played professional football before his leg was amputated below the knee, after he stepped on a landmine during military service.
 In 2020, he was appointed manager of the national amputee football team which won the 2021 European Amputee Football Championship under his direction.

 Private life

 Osman Çakmak was the sixth and last child born in 1977 into a farm family in the village of Narlıkışla in the Zile district of Tokat Province, Turkey in 1977.

 He was schooled in his village.
 After finishing primary school, he went to Istanbul with two of his brothers to look for work. Çakmak discontinued his education because of his passion for playing football.
 Despite his brothers' objections, he joined Zeytinburnuspor football club. Çakmak worked as a carpenter and supported his parents financially.
 He needed to earn more money to support his family when his brothers were conscripted, so he went to Russia as a foreign worker. Çakmak returned to Turkey and quit his football team's squad.

 When he was conscripted, Çakmak chose the Commando unit and was stationed at the Iraq–Turkey border.
 In 1997, he stepped on an anti-personnel mine planted under a road's surface in Şenoba, Şırnak, southeastern Turkey, while he was on a road security detail, and lost his left leg below the knee.

 In 2008, at the time of his therapy, while he was on his way to the military hospital in Ankara, Çakmak decided to play amputee football at the suggestion of his commanders.

 In 2019, his parents were poisoned by gas leaking from a stove; his mother Sultan died, while his father was treated at an intensive care station.